midl-dev/polkadot-k8s/README.md

 kubectl  logs -f polkadot-private-node-0 --tail=10
 ```

-## I have a kubernetes cluster, I just want to deploy to it
+## I have a kubernetes cluster already, I just want to deploy to it

 [Instructions here](docs/pre-existing-cluster.md)